Loading…

 Using Adiseal adhesive & sealant to stick hard plastic

 To bond hard plastic using Adiseal adhesive, ensure that both surfaces are thoroughly cleaned for a strong bond, and you can use Adisolve to remove stubborn deposits.
 Apply the adhesive to one surface and firmly press the two items together.
-While Adiseal has high initial grab, you may need clamps to secure the items until the adhesive cures.
+While Adiseal has high initial grab, you may need clamps to hold the items in place until the adhesive cures.

 Glue for plastic to metal

-To glue plastic to metal, both our Adiglue glue & Adiseal adhesive & sealant will provide a good strong bond.
+To glue plastic to metal, both our Adiglue glue and Adiseal adhesive sealant will provide a good strong bond.
 Adiglue is our best glue to stick plastic to metal where the surface area is small.
-For items with a larger surface area, the Adiseal adhesive & sealant is the best product to stick metal to plastic.
+For items with a larger surface area, the Adiseal adhesive and sealant is our best adhesive to stick metal to plastic.

 Using Adiglue to glue plastic to metal